 - 1 1/4 cups of blueberries

-In a food processor, combine the remaining sugar (about 2 tablespoons) with the blueberries.
+- In a food processor or blender, combine the remaining sugar (about 2 tablespoons) with the blueberries.
 Puree until smooth and then pour the blueberry mixture into the loaf pan, on top of the cake batter.
 Using a knife, swirl the blueberry mixture into the cake batter (trust me, it will look pretty!).